ericzhng/MPTK/README.md

 ## NOTE
-Only option here is to use Win32 build.
+Only option here is to use x64 build.
+The reason is due to Matlab only support mex compiler 64 bit library.
 When compiling using Cmake, remember to deselect use shared library, otherwise can't build mptk4matlab

 ## Intro